adalisan/pages-hugo/content/home/about.md

 Also at Johns Hopkins (2007-2009), I was a research assistant in the Cardiovascular Research Grid project, developed code for predicting sudden cardiac death or VT/VF events for people implanted with ICD devices.

 In addition to becoming familiar with different statistical methods, I also try to gain as much computing skills as I can.
 Learning R was an arduous journey and I learned to love R at the end by repeatedly failing and occasionally succeding.
+See the [software](#software) section for the R packages I am working on.

 I also work with Matlab and Python for scientific computing.
 Here's my [github page](https://github.com/adalisan/) by the way.